KusoKata/SimpleTimerFileEncryption/README.md

-# Simple Timer File Encryption! - Hide your files from yourself
+# Simple Timer File Encryption - Hide your files from yourself!
 What is the use of this file encryption?

 For example: